Cortisol Detox

 What Causes High Cortisol?

-Here are some common ones:
+Here are the most common causes:

-• Too much intense exercise
+• Too much caffeine or energy drinks

-• Poor nutrition, especially low-carb or low-calorie diets
+• Low-carb or low-calorie diets

 • Skipping meals

-• Alcohol and smoking
+• Alcohol or smoking

 Cortisol Detox: How To Lower It Naturally